 Shingle Classification and Wind Rating Requirements

-Energy-Efficient Roofing Options That Meet Raleigh Energy Standards
+Energy-Efficient Roofing Options for Raleigh Homes

 Architectural Asphalt Shingles

 The most popular choice for roof replacement in Raleigh, NC, architectural (dimensional) shingles offer excellent wind resistance, durability, and aesthetic appeal.
 Premium architectural shingles with algae-resistant coatings are particularly well-suited to our humid climate.
-When paired with proper underlayment and ventilation, these shingles can help your home meet current Wake County building codes while lasting 25-30 years or more.
+When paired with proper underlayment and ventilation, these shingles can help your home meet Wake County building codes while lasting 25-30 years or more.

 Metal Roofing Systems